 In North Carolina, trained local government emergency personnel are almost always the first to respond to any emergency.
-These include city and county law enforcement, firefighting and emergency medical services (EMS) personnel.
-Though some municipalities have an emergency management staff and operate an emergency operations center (EOC), all counties have staff and an EOC, making them the primary local government emergency management resource.
+These include city and county law enforcement, firefighting, Emergency Medical Services (EMS), and utility personnel.
+All counties have staff and an EOC, making them the primary local government emergency management resource, although some municipalities have emergency management and operate an EOC.
 Each county has an Emergency Operations Plan (EOP) and personnel capable of managing an emergency from their EOC.
 If resource requirements exceed that of the affected county, there are existing mutual aid agreements with neighboring counties that facilitate the flow of additional resources into the affected county.